 General Information About Africa

-Africa is comprised of 54 separate countries and nine territories, and two de facto states that are basically their own entities with no special rights or recognition.
+Africa is comprised of 55 separate countries and nine territories, and two de facto states that are basically their own entities with no special rights or recognition.
 Africa is made up of approximately 11.7 square miles, and has about 22% of the world’s land mass.
 Africa has the world’s youngest population, with half of their over billion people being under 19 years of age.
 Learn more about the countries of Africa.

 Geography of Africa